 Sense is excited to announce that we’ve added IFTTT integration, a free web-based service that lets you create automated actions based on triggers (if X happens, send an SMS to Y, or turn Z on for 1 hour).

 It’s a great innovation, because we think a fully integrated smart home will need two key things to be useful and simple to create – connected devices and data, lots of data.
 But to create a home wide ecosystem, it’s not enough that devices are sharing data via the internet, they need to share data with each other.
 There is where Sense shines.

 Sense understands which devices are being used in your home, and for how long, and analyzes tons of usage data to provide valuable insight.
 And it doesn’t matter if these devices are smart or not, they just need to be plugged in.
 So now devices that used to work in isolation, like your oven, hair dryer, sump pump and others, are part of a larger system.
 And that creates a new world of possibility.

 How does IFTTT work?

 First thing to know, IFTTT is as intuitive as Sense – that’s one reason the two make such good partners.
 IFTTT runs on iOS and Android devices, and connects to almost any smart device.
-Simply sign-up or login to IFTTT, go to the Sense Service page, and connect your Sense monitor.
+In the Sense app, go to Settings, and tap Connected Devices.
+Now, you’re able to use IFTTT with Sense.